We noticed that JavaScript is disabled in your browser. We suggest enabling it for a better experience.

 • Number of members

-In future updates, OpenForms may add support for additional attributes.
+In future updates, Granicus may add support for additional attributes.
 When that happens, you may want to discuss with your AD administrator whether these are useful to your organization.
-They will need to configure Azure AD to send these additional attributes to OpenForms.
+They will need to configure Azure AD to send these additional attributes.

 005.png

-Technically, all of the concepts outlined above form part of the provisioning process, but for the purposes of communicating with your AD administrator, we’ll limit “provisioning” to enabling or disabling the flow of information from Azure AD to OpenForms.
+Technically, all of the concepts outlined above form part of the provisioning process, but for the purposes of communicating with your AD administrator, we’ll limit “provisioning” to enabling or disabling the flow of information from Azure AD to the Forms & Workflow platform.

-Once you and your Azure administrator have made the setup decisions outlined above and your Azure administrator has completed the rest of the steps outlined in the our setup guide for Azure AD administrators, it is time to start provisioning and turn on the data tap between Azure AD and OpenForms.
+Once you and your Azure administrator have made the setup decisions outlined above and your Azure administrator has completed the rest of the steps outlined in the our setup guide for Azure AD administrators, it is time to start provisioning and turn on the data tap between the two platforms.

-When you first start provisioning data to OpenForms, it can take a couple of minutes for Azure AD to send the data you've scoped to the Azure AD connector.
+When you first start provisioning data, it can take a couple of minutes for Azure AD to send the data you've scoped to the Azure AD connector.

 While this is happening, you'll see the list of user groups in the Azure AD connector begin to populate.